One of the biggest reasons why human beings have treasured gold is in large part due to the following fact.

 Unlike the fact that silver tarnishes over time, pure gold will not tarnish year after year even when exposed to open air in museums or houses of worship.

 The precious element of gold is also molecularly impossible to destroy.
 Having been born from violent star explosions, virtually all the physical gold we humans have ever mined is still above ground and valued highly by humanity today.

 Gold Tarnish?
 Gold Toning? - 22k Gold, 18k Gold, 14k Gold Alloys

-Often both gold coins and gold jewelry items are alloyed with base metal or other precious metals to give less pure gold coins and or gold jewelry items more strength, resistance to warping, or potential breakage.
+Often both gold coins and gold jewelry items are alloyed with base metals or other precious metals.
+Partly done so to give less pure gold coins and or gold jewelry items more strength, resistance to warping, or potential breakage.

 Any non-pure gold coin over time will have toning or some slight luster tarnish given that popularly mixed alloy metals like copper and silver do this by their elemental nature.
 No gold gets destroyed in the toning or tarnish, and the reflection of impure gold coins will not fade as drastically as pure silver coins often do.

-The same holds true for any gold jewelry piece that is not made with .999 fine gold purity.
-Often most gold jewelry pieces are not made with 24k gold since gold is very malleable and soft in nature.
+The same holds for any gold jewelry piece that does not get made with .999 fine gold purity.
+Often most gold jewelry pieces are not made with 24k gold since gold is very malleable and soft.